daguan/frapid_ERP/docs/developer/creating-app.md

 create app MyAwesomeApp
 ```

-The application will created on `/Areas/MyAwesomeApp`.
+The application will be created on `/Areas/MyAwesomeApp`.
 Edit the file [AppInfo.json](AppInfo.json.md) and open the solution file `MyAwesomeApp.sln` in Visual Studio.